GeorgeC728/cluster-api/README.md

 # Game server cluster design

 The game server cluster is where the customers servers will sit.
 Game servers will be deployed as stateful sets consisting of a single pod which will have a single container.
 Nodes will host DaemonSets providing SFTP access to the game server disks.
-A REST API will sit in the cluster providing calls to create and manage the servers.
+A REST API will sit in the cluster providing calls to p and manage the servers.

 API:
 - Deployment
 - Single container, multiple replicas.
 - Autoscale with demand
 - Python/Flask
-- Will create and manage the servers.
+- Will p and manage the servers.

 Gameservers:
 - Statefulset